anpato/exspresso-cli/README.md

 ### Getting Started

-Easily spin up Express servers by selecting your preferred database dialect, currently only supports `mongoDB`.
+Easily spin up Express servers by selecting your preferred database dialect, currently only supports `mongoDB` and `postgresql`.

 Exspresso-cli will create folders and files according to the options selected.
 Postgresql schema's only support es5 at this time, but you can still select es6 in the options.